The further estimations of the Q-balls with one-loop motivated effective potential

 \textbf{IV.
 Discussion and Conclusion}

-The Q-balls with two kinds of scalar fields produced in the first-order phase transition are considered again analytically.
-The system of two kinds of fields composing the Q-balls as the candidate of dark matter can also be used to explain the baryon asymmetry [46].
+The Q-balls with two kinds of scalar fields satisfying the special ansatz produced in the first-order phase transition are considered analytically.
+The system of two kinds of fields composing the Q-balls can become the candidate of dark matter while can also be used to explain the baryon asymmetry [46].
 This kind of Q-balls are powerful [46] and their existence, stability and evolution need to be analyzed in detail.
 It should be emphasized that the nonlinear field equations of the two kinds of scalar fields describing the Q-balls are complicated and there are diverse numerical estimations corresponding to the model constructions [46].
-Our analytical solutions that are approximate, but reliable, are necessary.
-In the cases of large balls and relatively small ones we prove strictly to confirm that the two-field Q-balls will be stable instead of dispersing if their energy density is smaller than the kinetic energy per unit charge.
+In the cases of large special balls and relatively small ones we prove strictly to confirm that the two-field Q-balls will be stable instead of dispersing if their energy density is smaller than the kinetic energy per unit charge.
 Further the Q-balls can become the dark matter with the sufficiently low energy density.
-We study the Friedberg-Lee-Sirlin Q-balls under the one-loop motivated effective potential with the burden of derivation.
+We study the Friedberg-Lee-Sirlin Q-balls with the appointed ansatz under the one-loop motivated effective potential with the burden of derivation.
 We cancel the divergence in the energy of the Friedberg-Lee-Sirlin typed Q-ball with one-loop motivated effective potential and keep the scalar field $\phi$ to be real to confirm the critical temperature $T_{c}$ and show the existence of the Q-balls when the temperature $T<T_{c}$ instead of imposing the conditions based on the numerical calculation like Ref.
 [46].
 Our explicit expressions for the energy also indicate that the temperature-dependent Q-balls can act as dark matter when the energy per unit charge is low enough.
 The evolution of the Q-balls in the cosmological background is exhibited without numerical estimation.
-The expansion of the universe helps more and more Friedberg-Lee-Sirlin Q-balls under the one-loop motivated effective potential to become the dark matter because the decreasing temperature leads the energy per unit charge of the models to be lower.
+The expansion of the universe helps more and more this kind of Friedberg-Lee-Sirlin type Q-balls under the one-loop motivated effective potential to become the dark matter because the decreasing temperature leads the energy per unit charge of the models to be lower.
+Here the large or small Friedberg-Lee-Sirlin typed Q-balls that we study analytically are special because their fields configurations are particular, but we exhibit their properties mentioned above and they are consistent with those of Ref.
+[46] and of universal significance.
 The analytical discussion is reliable and shows the model properties clearly.

 \textbf{Acknowledgement}

 This work is supported by NSFC No. 10875043.